Fernando Romboli

-Fernando Romboli de Souza (born 4 January 1989, in Rio de Janeiro, Brazil) is a Brazilian professional tennis player.
-A doubles specialist, Romboli competes mainly on the ATP Challenger Tour.
-He reached his highest ATP singles ranking, No. 236, on 20 June 2011, and his highest ATP doubles ranking, No. 92, on 2 March 2020.
-He played in his first (and so far only) ATP World Tour singles match on 9 February 2010, losing to Rubén Ramírez Hidalgo in straight sets, 6–4, 6–2.
-Romboli won his first ATP 250 doubles title in 2021 Croatia Open alongside Spaniard David Vega Hernández defeating number 1 seed Tomislav Brkić from Bosnia and Herzegovina and Croatian Nikola Ćaćić, 6–3, 7–5, in the final.
+Fernando Romboli de Souza (born 4 January 1989) is a Brazilian professional tennis player who specializes in doubles.
+He has a career-high ATP doubles ranking of world No. 40, achieved on 8 September 2025.
+He also reached a singles ranking of No. 236 on 20 June 2011.
+Romboli has won two ATP Tour titles in doubles.

 Career

 2011

 In 2011 Romboli began his season at the Brazil Futures 1, losing in the second round to Ricardo Hocevar 4–6, 6–4, 1–6.
 He then participated in the São Paulo Challengers tournament, again losing in the round of 16, 6–3, 1–6, 1–6 to Thomas Fabbiano.
 Participating in the Seguros Bolívar Open Bucaramanga next, he had to enter the draw through the Qualifiers.
 Despite this setback, he easily beat his two qualifier opponents in straight sets to cement his spot in the main draw.
 He then produced the best tournament of his career, winning every match he played, dropping only three sets, and recording his first Challenger Circuit title.
-He then got a wildcard to enter his first ATP World Tour event, the Brasil Open, where he lost his first round match in straight sets.
+He then got a wildcard to enter his first ATP World Tour event, the Brasil Open, where he lost his first round to Rubén Ramírez Hidalgo in straight sets.

-2012
+2012: Ban for positive test

 After testing positive to diuretics furosemide and hydrochlorothiazide, Romboli was banned for eight-and-a-half months.

+2021: First ATP doubles title

+Romboli won his first ATP doubles title at the 2021 Croatia Open Umag partnering David Vega Hernández defeating top seeds Tomislav Brkić from Bosnia and Herzegovina and Nikola Ćaćić from Serbia.

+2025: Masters semifinal, ATP 500 final, top 50

+In March 2025, at the age of 36, he had the best campaign of his career at the 2025 BNP Paribas Open, where, entering as an alternate along with John-Patrick Smith, he defeated Austin Krajicek / Rajeev Ram (former world No. 1 and silver medalists in Paris 2024), sixth seeds Cash / Glasspool and the duo Bhambri / Göransson, reaching the semifinals of the tournament.

+In April, he won his second ATP title in Houston with Smith.

+In May, Romboli reached his biggest final at the ATP 500, the 2025 Hamburg Open with Andrés Molteni but lost to top seeds Simone Bolelli and Andrea Vavassori.

+In June, he reached his first grass final at the 2025 Nottingham Open with Smith, defeating top seeds Argentine Guido Andreozzi and French Théo Arribagé.
+As a result, Romboli reached the top 50 on 30 June 2025 in the doubles rankings, before the 2025 Wimbledon Championships.